tc39/proposal-smart-pipelines/readme.md

   settimeout(() => $ * 5)
 }
 ```
-The result is the same.
+The result here is the same.

 <tr>
 <td>